jamiebikies/emberpress-pusher/README.md

 was demoed April 4th, 2013 at [Ember Toronto Meetup](http://torontoemberjs.com/).

 ## Running it
-Your pusher settings are needed, after all, so go ahead and create a `config.yml` in the form of `config.yml.tmpl`.
-Finish up with a `bundle` and and a:
+Your pusher settings are needed, after all, so go ahead and create an app on [pusher.com](http://pusher.com).
+Create a `config.yml` in the form of `config.yml.tmpl`, then `bundle` and finish up with:

 `bundle exec rackup -s thin`